mchalapuk/prego/README.md

 If&nbsp;preconditions of a function are not satisfied then, according to [Crash Early Principle](http://pragmatictips.com/32), program is invalid and&nbsp;should be immediately terminated.
 Termination should be preceeded with error message.
-Precond simplifies doing all these (contract checking, printing error and crashing) to&nbsp;a single method call.
+Precond simplifies doing it all (contract checking, printing error and crashing) to&nbsp;a single method call.

 Fetch gosmos/precond library to your go workspace!